xiejw/eva/docs/notes/iso.md

 the corresponding argument **after** all macros contained therein have been expanded.

+#### 19.3.3 The `#` operator [cpp.stringize]

+Each `#` preprocessing token in the replacement list for a function-like macro shall we followed by a parameter as next preprocessing token in the replacement list.

+If, in the replacement list, a parameter is immediately preceded by a `#` preprocessing token, both are are replaced by a single character string literal preprocessing token that contains the spelling of the preprocessing token sequence for the corresponding argument.

 #### 19.3.3 The `##` operator [cpp.concat]

 If, in the replacement list of a function-like macro, a parameter is immediately